Shared lives, shared solutionsMaking a Model Block

 Our initial target area is over 140 blocks, from 37th Street West to 51st Street and from Silver Spring Drive South to Congress Avenue.

 There is a good number of owner occupied homes with tangible revitalization opportunities

 In conjunction with a Lighthouse, a person or family who has moved on the block specifically to serve the physical, economic, cultural, and spiritual needs of the residents living on the block

 Enhance and accelerate the work other organizations are already doing in Milwaukee and bring them to the block

 On a Model Block there exists a substantial workforce population among residents including the working poor

-Acquire and transform the worst house on the block to act as a Lighthouse on the block, occupied by a missionary dedicated to serving the residents
+Acquire and transform the worst house on the block to act as a Lighthouse on the block, occupied by a full-time neighbor dedicated to serving the residents

 Local Hub House